learn-academy-2021-charlie/week-3-assessment-CSapien08/interview-questions.md

   Your answer: Not sure, maybe the DOM changes whenever there is an event fired off, like a mouse click.

-  Researched answer: DOM events is a way to handle events like a mouse click or form being submitted, it is a signal to let the DOM know something is occuring.
+  Researched answer: DOM events is a way to handle events from a user like a mouse click or form being submitted, it is a signal to let the DOM know something is occuring.